-We have based our research and development efforts on our iBioLaunch and iBioModulator platforms and product candidates derived from such platforms.
+We have based our research and development efforts on our technology platforms and product candidates derived from such platforms.
 Notwithstanding our large investment to date and anticipated future expenditures in these platforms, we have not yet developed, and may never successfully develop, any marketed products using these technologies.
-As a result of our exclusive use of the iBioLaunch and iBioModulator platforms, we may fail to address or develop product candidates based on other scientific approaches that may offer greater commercial potential or for which there is a greater likelihood of success.
+As a result of our exclusive use of our own platforms, we may fail to address or develop product candidates based on other scientific approaches that may offer greater commercial potential or for which there is a greater likelihood of success.

-We also may not be successful in our efforts to identify or discover additional product candidates using our iBioLaunch and iBioModulator platforms.
+We also may not be successful in our efforts to identify or discover additional product candidates using our technology platforms.
 Research programs to identify new product candidates require substantial technical, financial and human resources.
 These research programs may initially show promise in identifying potential product candidates, yet fail to yield product candidates for clinical development.